"When you come out of the storm you wont be the same person who walked in. That's what this storm's all about."

 My clients who go through EMDR sessions often discover a whole host of positive changes.
 Some of the most common experiences my clients notices are reduced anxiety and fear, clearer insight in to their relationships, stronger connections to their bodies, more compassion for themselves, more self-confidence, and reduced symptoms of trauma/PTSD such as hypervigilance, invasive memories, sleep disruptions, isolation, and anger.
 EMDR helps.

 If you're struggling with one or multiple traumatic events, or anxieties, EMDR may be an incredibly supportive tool to support your healing.
-Reach out for a free 30 minute in-person consultation!
+Reach out for a risk free 50 minute in-person consultation!

 Always Remember That Healing Is Possible